what is Minimally Invasive Glaucoma Surgery (migs)?

 Due to the many innovations in glaucoma treatment techniques in recent years, the majority of patients with glaucoma diagnoses have access to a large selection of new methods of managing their condition.
 Most of these approaches fall under the term MIGS, or minimally invasive glaucoma surgery.

 At Precision Surgery Center of Napa Valley, we are glad to provide MIGS procedures and various other innovative therapies for our patients.
 MIGS procedures use tiny surgical incisions to reduce intraocular pressure that arrests or delays further trauma to the optical nerve.
 MIGS can be advantageous at most stages of glaucoma; they virtually always have fewer post-surgery complications, and the majority of specialists deem them safer overall than trabeculectomies (traditional glaucoma surgery).
-Call our Napa, CA practice to plan your MIGS assessment with our ophthalmologists today.
+If you need minimally invasive eye surgery in Napa, CA, contact our practice to plan your MIGS assessment with our ophthalmologists today.